JorelAli/CommandAPI/docssrc/src/setup_shading.md

-    CommandAPIConfig verboseOutput(boolean value); // Enables verbose logging CommandAPIConfig silentLogs(boolean value);    // Disables ALL logging (except errors) CommandAPIConfig useLatestNMSVersion(boolean value); // Whether the latest NMS implementation should be used or not CommandAPIConfig lenientForMinorVersions(boolean value); // Whether the CommandAPI should be more lenient with minor Minecraft versions
+    CommandAPIConfig verboseOutput(boolean value); // Enables verbose logging CommandAPIConfig silentLogs(boolean value);    // Disables ALL logging (except errors) CommandAPIConfig useLatestNMSVersion(boolean value); // Whether the latest NMS implementation should be used or not CommandAPIConfig beLenientForMinorVersions(boolean value); // Whether the CommandAPI should be more lenient with minor Minecraft versions
     CommandAPIConfig missingExecutorImplementationMessage(String value); // Set message to display when executor implementation is missing
     CommandAPIConfig dispatcherFile(File file); // If not null, the CommandAPI will create a JSON file with Brigadier's command tree
     CommandAPIConfig setNamespace(String namespace); // The namespace to use when the CommandAPI registers a command